 Courtland Savage is the founder of Fly for The Culture, a 501(c)(3) nonprofit organization that focuses on promoting diversity within the aviation industry.
 Before devoting his work to Fly for The Culture, Courtland served his country as an enlisted Air Force Reserve Crew chief on the C-17 Globemaster in Charleston, SC and as an Officer in the U.S. Navy where he flew the F/A-18 Super Hornet as a Winged Naval Aviator.
 Prior to serving his country Courtland became a license pilot at the age of 17, as a senior at East Gaston High School in his hometown of Mount Holly, NC.
 Throughout his military career, Courtland experienced a significant lack of diversity, especially as an aviator.
 This experience fueled his desire to establish Fly for The Culture, an aviation culture which is for everyone.

-Courtland is now a regional airline pilot, based in Greensboro, NC flying on behalf of United Express.
-When Courtland isn’t flying or managing Fly for The Culture, he enjoys traveling to new places, networking, socializing, and finding an enjoyable series to watch on Netflix.
+Courtland is now a regional airline pilot, based in Newark, NJ flying on behalf of United Express.
+When Courtland isn’t flying or managing Fly for The Culture, he enjoys traveling to new places, networking, reading, and finding an enjoyable series to watch on Netflix.

 Board of Directors

 Dr. Suchindran Chatterjee

 Dr. Thurmon Deloney II

 The mission of Fly for the Culture is to promote and increase diversity within the aviation industry through exposure, outreach, improved access, and the elimination of barriers to equal opportunity.

 Through the continued development of outreach programs, initiatives, and the establishment of key partnerships, Fly For The Culture strives to make the world of aviation accessible and affordable to all pilots regardless of race or ethnicity and to make a positive impact on the aviation community.